Blood and soil: Claims of influence on Zionism

-Walter Laquer identified Martin Buber "as an early protagonist of Blut und Boden".
-For Laquer, Buber's advocacy, in its historical context, was "innocent".
+Walter Laquer identified Martin Buber as "an early protagonist of Blut und Boden".
+Laquer argues that anti-Zionists have used this fact outside of its historical context as an attack on Zionism, and that Buber's use of the concept, in its historical context, was "innocent".
 Hans Derks criticizes Laquer for downplaying Buber's views and, quoting Laquer, those of other Zionist "advocates of the volkische idea".
-Laquer's purpose, according to Derks, is "to avoid the painful Nazism-Zionism relationship."
+Laquer's purpose, according to Derks, is "to avoid the painful nazism-zionism relationship."
 To Derks, historical context does not exonerate Buber.
-Derks asserts that "in that time many people in and outside Palestine rightly attacked Zionists for their radical right-wing thoughts and warned their large audiences against it."
+Derks asserts that "in that time many people in and outside Palestine rightly attacked zionists for their radical right-wing thoughts and warned their large audiences against it."
 Biale, on the other hand, says that Buber's invocation of Blood and Soil "was very far from either racism or integral nationalism."

 In his biography of Arthur Ruppin, Etan Bloom says the importation "of the Christian-European model of the Maccabeans" resulted in the establishment of the "Blut und Boden trope... in the emerging Modern Hebrew culture."
 Biale also cites poets Ya'akov Cahan and Kadish Lieb Silman as propagators of Blood and Soil ideology in Zionist culture.

 In 1944, Hannah Arendt criticized Zionism for its insistence on the "politics of 'blood and soil'" and its "uncritical acceptance of German-inspired nationalism," an ideology that "explains peoples... in terms of biological superhuman personalities."